Development program for emerging curators from diverse backgrounds

 Submission requirements and the application form are here.

-Applications must be submitted via the Writing NSW website by midnight (AEST) on 30 May 2021.
+Applications must have been submitted via the Writing NSW website by midnight (AEST) on 30 May 2021.

 You can find out more about the Boundless festival of Indigenous and culturally diverse writers here.